SWI-Prolog/packages-swipy/README.md

 ### Embedding Prolog into Python

-This  package provides  `setup.py`.
-Given  a SWI-Prolog  version with this library included accessible as `swipl` and the infra structure to build C extensions, you can install the package `janus` using

-    pip install .

-On success, this should work:
+This repo my  be installed as a  Python package such that  you can run e.g.,

     python
 	>>> from janus import *